ARMmbed/passport-mbed-oauth2/README.md

 using OAuth 2.0.

 This module lets you authenticate using mbed in your Node.js applications.
-By plugging into Passport, Coggle authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).
+By plugging into Passport, mbed authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).